Brownian particles driven by spatially periodic noise: Free particle case

 as follows

 The effective potential of the mean displacement is then defined by $V_M(x)=-\int_0^xF_M(x')dx'$ yielding

 This potential is shown in Fig. \ref{Figure1}.
-Even though this potential is defined just by the short-time expansion of the MD, it is still significant for any finite time, as the particle is overdamped and feels at every time a short-time drift depending only on its position.\\
+Even though this potential is defined just by the short-time expansion of the MD, it is still significant for any finite time, as the particle is overdamped and feels at every time a short-time drift depending only on its position.
+As a result, the MD of a particle subject to this potential and white noise can be perfectly mapped to the MD of a free particle with space-dependent noise.\\

-\\ While the average mean displacement behaves according to $V_M$, moving over time towards the regions where $V_M$ is smaller and the noise strength is larger, we want to stress that individual trajectories will not accumulate in the minima of $V_M$ but will instead freely move over all the domain, spending most of their time in the maxima of $V_M$ instead.
+While the average mean displacement behaves according to $V_M$, moving over time towards the regions where $V_M$ is smaller and the noise strength is larger, we want to stress that individual trajectories will not accumulate in the minima of $V_M$ but will instead freely move over all the domain, spending most of their time in the maxima of $V_M$ instead.
 This is because when particles reach such low-noise regions they take a longer time escaping, as their fluctuations there are severely reduced.